 Many people have relied on sweat lodges to clear out toxins that may be circulating through their system.
 When the body sweats, it releases toxic material such as heavy metals and even BPA, which can cause negative effects on your health.
 Exercise also helps the lungs discard toxins that can cause an onset of disease.
 Because sweat lodges pose a major risk of spreading bacteria, this is an ineffective way to help your body rid itself of harmful toxins.
 However, exercise releases toxins just as a sweat lodge would, but exercising makes it easier to follow social distancing protocols.

 Other benefits of working out during COVID-19 include:

 - Reduces anxiety/depression

 The great thing about exercise is you can do it from almost anywhere, including your home.
 However, working out in a gym with equipment, weights, mats, and more is the preferred method of exercise.
-Fortunately, our gym in Reno, NV has reopened with firm guidelines and protocols designed to keep guests safe during their workout.
-Take a look below at our Reno fitness center COVID-19 announcement and if you’re looking to meet your body goals, then try a free trial at the Flex Appeal gym!
+Fortunately, our Reno fitness center has reopened with firm guidelines and protocols designed to keep guests safe during their workout.
+Take a look below at our COVID-19 announcement.
+If you’re looking to meet your body goals, then try a free gym trial!